-In my previous blog, I have discussed the critical challenges faced by retailers in the Middle East.
-In this blog, I will highlight the importance of adopting an Omnichannel order management systems (OMS) that will empower your retail strategy.
+In my previous article, I have discussed the critical challenges faced by retailers in the Middle East.
+In this, I will highlight the importance of adopting an Omnichannel order management systems (OMS) that will empower your retail strategy.

 Many retailers are making the mistake of focusing on one element of omnichannel, such as re-platforming eCommerce, implementing mobility, or purchasing a new point of sale (POS) platform.
 It is the OMS that does the real heavy lifting.